sean-escola/ai-benchmark-cognitive-analysis/README.md

 # AI Benchmark Cognitive Function Analysis

-This repository uses GPT-5.2 with high reasoning effort to analyze AI benchmarks and categorize them by cognitive functions and AI tiers, based on the cognitive neuroscience framework from Liu et al.
+This repository uses GPT-5.2 with high reasoning effort to analyze AI benchmarks and categorize them by cognitive functions and AI tiers, based on the cognitive neuroscience framework from [Liu et al., 2025](https://arxiv.org/abs/2504.01990).

 ## Overview